cap-js/docs/java/change-tracking.md

 Delete.from(Orders_.class, o -> o.filter(f -> f.ID().eq("...")).items());
 ```

-Same path expression can be used in the `Insert` to directly add an item to a composition.
+Same path expression can be used in the `Insert` statement to directly add an item to a composition.

-Such statements correctly reference changes to the root entities only if:
+Changes are correctly referenced to the root if the following conditions are true:
 - path expression starts at the root of the document (order, in this case)
 - path navigates only through the compositions within the same document tree
 - segments of the path, except the last one, include keys